-Chatham University’s Doctor of Psychology (PsyD) in Counseling Psychology is an integrative program which focuses on the professional and personal growth of students.
+In keeping with Chatham University's Mission Statement, Chatham University’s Doctor of Psychology (PsyD) in Counseling Psychology is an integrative program which focuses on the professional and personal growth of students.
 The Chatham PsyD program is distinctive for its focus on promoting sustainable health and well-being of individuals, families, and communities, informed by the science of psychology.
-A hallmark of the PsyD in Counseling Psychology program is its recognition of the complex relationship between the well–being of individuals and the diverse environments touching their lives – families, schools, workplaces, communities, the natural world, and even national and global conditions.
+A hallmark of the PsyD in Counseling Psychology program is its recognition of the complex relationship between the well-being of individuals and the diverse environments touching their lives - families, schools, workplaces, communities, the natural world, and even national and global conditions.

 Facts for Prospective Students

 - Practitioner–scholar model prepares candidates for a science–informed practice of counseling psychology

 - Experience a unique focus on psychology for sustainable health and well–being

 - Full–time developmental cohort program – students admitted each fall